What accessories are needed to build a quadcopter drone - What accessories are needed to build a quadcopter drone

 What accessories are needed to build a quadcopter drone

-What accessories are needed to build a quadcopter drone?
+What drone accessories are needed to build a quadcopter drone?

 The world of drones is a very new one.
 It is not more than twenty years ago that we saw the first drones that were not military or made by hobbyists.
 The most commonly known drone-type is the multi-rotor drone, which is currently primarily used for filming or inspecting from the sky.
 A very important component of the modern drone is a flight controller.